weremoose/hillsideprojects/_posts/2018-11-12-again-and-again-we-ask-these-questions.md

   - image: images/again-and-again-we-ask-these-questions_08.jpg
   - image: images/again-and-again-we-ask-these-questions_09.jpg
 ---
 This publication consists of a collection of questions used and asked repeatedly throughout the development of and within several lecture performances held by Hillside Projects.

-_Again and again we ask these questions_ takes into consideration all extinct and critically endangered species, cultures, lifeways and habitats that are driven and have been driven toward extinction.
+_Again And Again We Ask These Questions_ takes into consideration all extinct and critically endangered species, cultures, lifeways and habitats that are driven and have been driven toward extinction.
 It commemorates and reaches out to all past, current and potential Endlings.

 Please acknowledge <a href="https://www.lostspeciesday.org/?page_id=25" target="blank">REMEMBERANCE DAY FOR LOST SPECIES</a> 30<sup>th</sup> NOVEMBER.